ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-8-3.md

-Chapter 8: The Role of Mindfulness in List-Making: Examples of Individuals Who Achieved Benefits from Mindfulness in List-Making
+Examples of Individuals Who Achieved Benefits from Mindfulness in List-Making
 ================================================================================================================================

 In this chapter, we will explore the role of mindfulness in list-making and provide examples of individuals who have achieved benefits from incorporating mindfulness into their list-making practice.